Hacker0x01/docs.hackerone.com/docs/hackers/api-token.md

 ### Revoking your API token

-In order to revoke a token, you can do the following:
+In order to revoke a token, you can do one of the following:

-a.
-Generate a new API token
+1. Generate a new API token
-b.
-Revoke the token by clicking **click here** on the API Token settings page
+2. Revoke the token by clicking **click here** on the API Token settings page

 ![api token page](./images/api-token-1.png)